Interested in Serving a Board Member?

 To apply to serve as a Board of Director for Lincoln County Farmers Mutual complete the application attached below and return to the Company Manager no less than 30 days before the Annual Meeting .

-Click to view application: Board of Director Application
+Click to view application: Application for Board of Director 2021

 Jim became a board member in 2001.
 He has lived in Lincoln County his entire life and has been happily married to his wife, Louise, for 56 years!
 Jim is retired from the Public School System and also served as the County Commissioner.
 Currently, Jim farms and is very active in the community where he sits on the Cuivre River Electric Trust Board, Senior Housing Board and the Nursing Home Board.
 His favorite part of being a LCFM Board member is having the opportunity to offer a valuable public service to the community and connecting with other board members and staff.